starlitriver/starlitriver.github.io/content/biology/virus.md

 description:
 aliases: [viral, viruses]
 tags: []
+created: 2024-11-19T21:16:10
+modified: 2025-02-09T15:53:47
 permalink:
 ---

-a virus is a submicroscopic infectious agent that only replicates inside the cells of an organism
+A virus is a submicroscopic infectious agent that only replicates inside the cells of an organism.

-viruses affect all cellular life
+Viruses affect all cellular life, so both eukaryotic cells and prokaryotic cells.

-when infected, a host cell is often forced to rapidly produce many copies of the original virus
+When infected, a host cell is often forced to rapidly produce many copies of the original virus, and that is the sole way a virus can reproduce.

-many viruses studied are spherical and have a diameter between 20 and 300 nanometers
+Many viruses studied are spherical and have a diameter between 20 and 300 nanometers.

-the structure of viruses can vary
+Viruses display a wide diversity of sizes and shapes.